Cinnamon Roll Muffin Recipe

 Start by lining your large muffin pan with muffin paper liners.
 Spray the muffin liners lightly with nonstick cooking spray.
 You can also use a greased muffin tin instead and skip the liners altogether.
 Set aside.

-On a small bowl mix brown sugar, cinnamon and unsalted butter until it resembles a dark colored wet sand.
+In a small bowl mix brown sugar, cinnamon, and unsalted butter until it resembles dark-colored wet sand.
 Set aside.

 Using an ice cream scoop, fill your muffin tins to 1/3 full.
 Add 2 teaspoons of the cinnamon mixture, spreading it over the muffin evenly.
 Add another spoonful of batter on top of it, and add the remaining brown sugar mixture to the tops of the muffins, distributing evenly.